edwarddim/zoom_attendance_parser/README.md

 ## Known Issues

-- This is a beta release, so there may be some bugs or issues.
+- This is a beta release, so some bugs or issues may occur.
 If you encounter any problems, please report them to the development team.
-- Currently Tyler T. C# class is not working correctly
+- Currently, Tyler T. C# class is not working correctly

 ## Contributing